twitchyliquid64/harsh/readme.md

  - [x] Testing for new type system - arrays, array declaration, array subtype etc
  - [ ] Testing for type structure of parameters
- - [ ] e2e test for new bool operators & arrays
+ - [x] e2e test for new bool operators & arrays
  - [ ] Testing for exec errors
  - [ ] Testing for translate errors
- - [ ] Implement array use - move Exec to user *Variant instead of Variant.
+ - [x] Implement array use - move Exec to use pointer to Variant instead of Variant.
 Write tests.
  - [x] Boolean operators
  - [ ] Unary operators (!)